gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 &nbsp;

-## Reindex selected
+## Reindex Selected

 <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px; font-size: small;'>UPDATED FEATURE</b>

-In the new managed user interface, the **Reindex all** function is further improved and superseded by (1) selecting one or more integration/repositories using the checkboxes on the Manage integrations list, and then (2) performing reindex on the selected items.
+In the new managed user interface, the **Reindex all** function has been improved and superseded by (1) selecting one or more integrations/repositories using the checkboxes on the Manage integrations list, and then (2) performing reindex on the selected items.

 <img src='/wp-content/uploads/gij-gitcloud-gitmgr-checkboxes-reindex-selected-2025.png' style='display:block;max-width:100%;margin:25px auto 35px auto' />

-This function will perform a reindex queue of all the selected integration/repository from the list.
+This function performs a reindex queue of all selected integrations/repositories from the list.

 <div class="bbb-callout bbb--note">
     <div class="irow">